tajiknomi/Remote_Administrative_Console/README.md

 ```
 ## Usage

-This is a server application that requires a client to interact with it.
-To evaluate the server's behavior, I've used POSTMAN to send/recieve request/response. { Import the **postman\\TestCases.json** file in your postman application or web interface }
+This is a server application that requires a client app to interact with it.
+To test the server, you can use [POSTMAN](https://www.postman.com/downloads/) to send/receive request/response.
+1) Import the **postman\\TestCases.json** file in your postman application or web interface.
+2) when TestCases.json is loaded, Go to edit --> Variables --> baseUrl.
+Set the value of baseUrl to your own ip address

+Or you can use any other http client tool you like e.g. [CURL](https://curl.se/)

 Detail usage will be shown via video [to be uploaded soon].